Cane Corso Puppy Guide

 Vaccination Timeline

 Effective care combines breed knowledge with attention to your individual animal's patterns, appetite, energy, and behavior..
-Cane Corsos have particular requirements based on their large size, light shedding level, and genetic predispositions to hip dysplasia and bloat.
+Cane Corsos bring a large build, a light shedding pattern, and breed-specific health risk around hip dysplasia and bloat — each of those shifts routine care in a different direction.

 Socialization Window